|

 salt preparation by direct synthesis note).

-- Slow reaction with dilute sulphuric acid forming the soluble
+sulfuric acid forming the soluble

-- iron + sulphuric acid ==>
+- iron + sulfuric acid ==>

-iron(II) sulphate + hydrogen
+iron(II) sulfate + hydrogen

 - Fe(s) + H2SO4(aq)